Author Information

 Author Tips & Guidelines

 Preparing Your Paper: Every journal has a particular style for nomenclature, units, page size, fonts, affiliations, abstracts, captions, and everything you can think of.
-Do your best, but please know that we want you to concentrate on the Science — the logic, flow, and meaning of your paper — more than the details.
-Detailed info can be found on this page.
+While it may seem inconvenient, the consistency aids the editors and reviewers.
+And the articles maintain a familiar structure for readers.
+We trust you to do your best and to concentrate on the Science — the logic, flow, and meaning of your manuscript.

-Note that Regular and Letter papers must have an Implications section per the Editor’s request.
+**Note that Regular and Letter papers no longer have the requirement of an Implications section.
+It is at the editor’s discretion.

-If you need a human, email us at peer_review@minsocam.org and masthead info is here: List of Editors and AE’s.
-Noted Papers and all other interesting info is here: AmMineral
+If you need assistance, email us at peer_review@minsocam.org.
+The editorial board info is here: List of Editors and AE’s.

 Authorship Statement: Authorship is first a responsibility.
 Not all workers in a lab or office will want this responsibility although they may be delighted to help you, brainstorm, proofread, or other colleague aid.
 Authorship is defined as (1) substantial contributions to conception and design of the specific experiment, or acquisition of data, or analysis and interpretation of data; (2) drafting the article or revising it critically for important intellectual content; or (3) final approval of the version to be published.
 Finally, again, (4) all authors must agree to authorship.
 Authorship cannot be a gift or a surprise.
 If you are a single author, and you wrote the paper as a graduate student or post-doc, please let us know the name and contact info your then supervisor/mentor.
 (The place to thank people is in Acknowledgments.)